-- give public notice using the best available method given the nature of the emergency contemporaneously with the notice provided members of the School Board; - make arrangements for public access to the meeting; - make available to the public, at the time of the meeting, agenda packets and all materials, unless exempt, that will be distributed to members of the School Board and that have been made available to the School Board's staff in sufficient time for duplication and forwarding to all locations at which public access will be provided; - record minutes of the meeting in accordance with Policy BDDG; and - record in the minutes votes taken by name in roll-call fashion.
+- give public notice using the best available method given the nature of the emergency contemporaneously with the notice provided members of the School Board; - make arrangements for public access to the meeting; - make available to the public, at the time of the meeting, agenda packets and all materials, unless exempt, that will be distributed to members of the School Board and that have been made available to the School Board's staff in sufficient time for duplication and forwarding to all locations at which public access will be provided; - record minutes of the meeting in accordance with Policy BDDG Minutes; and - record in the minutes votes taken by name in roll-call fashion.

-The nature of the emergency and the fact that the meeting was held by electronic communication means shall be stated in the minutes of the meeting.
+The nature of the emergency, the fact that the meeting was held by electronic communication means and the type of electronic communication means by which the meeting was held shall be stated in the minutes of the meeting.